statisticsnorway/linked-data-store-docker/README.md

 1. Resolve snapshot dependencies in pom.xml to released versions only.

-1. Build docker image using the default dockerfile: `docker build -t lds .`
+1. Build docker image using the default dockerfile: `docker build . -t statisticsnorway/lds-server:latest`